luvnft/thirdroom/docs/guides/websg/index.md

 The Web Scene Graph API (WebSG) makes it possible to program portable virtual worlds.
 It is a WebAssembly and JavaScript API for scene graph manipulation in a sandboxed environment.
 WebSG is designed to mirror the data structures defined by the glTF 2.0 specification and is intended to be used to add runtime behavior to these scenes.
 Just as the HTML DOM API added the ability for developers to interact with and manipulate HTML websites, the WebSG API allows you to interact with and manipulate 3D scenes.

-Third Room is the first implementation of this API, but it is intended for use in any context where sandboxed scripting of 3D environments is desired.
+Space is the first implementation of this API, but it is intended for use in any context where sandboxed scripting of 3D environments is desired.

 ## Example